Gua Musang railway station

-The Gua Musang railway station is a Malaysian train station stationed at and named after the town of Gua Musang, Kelantan.
+The Gua Musang railway station is a Malaysian train station stationed at and named after the town of Gua Musang in the Gua Musang District of the state of Kelantan.
 The old station located at the end of the main street in the old town was closed.
-The new station is about 1 km south of the old station.
+The current, new station is about 1 km south of the old station.